omniauth/omniauth-saml/README.md

 * `:idp_slo_target_url` - The URL to which the single logout request and response should be sent.
 This would be on the identity provider.
 Optional.

+* `:idp_slo_session_destroy` - A proc that accepts up to two parameters (the rack environment, and the session), and performs whatever tasks are necessary to log out the current user from your application.
+  See the example listed under "Single Logout."
+Defaults to calling `#clear` on the session.
+Optional.

 * `:slo_default_relay_state` - The value to use as default `RelayState` for single log outs.
 The value can be a string, or a `Proc` (or other object responding to `call`).
 The `request` instance will be passed to this callable if it has an arity of 1.
 If the value is a string,